 The term “hypoallergenic” comes up often and refers to items free from allergy-producing materials.
 For most people who have allergies to regular jewelry, that means nickel.
 Nickel is a leading cause of skin irritation.
 Therefore, buyers assume that all hypoallergenic jewelry contains no nickel.
 The two questions that arise are, “Is this assumption true?” and “What affect will this jewelry have on someone who is allergic?”

-What about Stainless Steel?
+What about Stainless Steel for Allergy-Free Earrings?

 Much of the affordably-priced hypoallergenic earrings begin with a base of stainless steel.
 It could be assumed that because these earrings are said to be hypoallergenic, that they are free of nickel.
 There is some justice in this assumption, but the fact is that most stainless steel jewelry contains at least small amounts of nickel, around 8 to 12%.

 However, the nickel that exists in jewelry that merits the description as hypoallergenic exists so tightly bound on a molecular level that it doesn’t behave the way regular nickel does.
 In a sense, it is not “available,” is not sensed by the skin, and does not cause irritation.
 For more information, see this advice.

 So the answer to the above questions is … yes!
 Contrary to popular belief, hypoallergenic stainless steel jewelry does contain some nickel.
 But no, it might not matter in the sense that it will not cause an allergic reaction, because your skin doesn’t feel it.